What Type of RV Camper Are You? From Newbies to Full-Timers, We're All Different.

-How to recognize different RV owners
+How to recognize the different categories of RV owners

 They camp different, they act different, and they have quite a different level of background and camping experience.
-This Hub should help you decide which category you happen to fit into, as wellas your neighboring camper.

-RVers and Campers and other Fun People that Travel
+RV Owners are Fun People that Travel

 Decades ago, a Camper, or RVer as we call ourselves today, went on relatively short trips for their vacations, and it was rare for someone to go further than you could travel in one days travel time.